opsdroid/opsdroid/docs/configuration.md

     somekey: $ENVIRONMENT_VARIABLE
 ```

 _Note: Your environment variable names must consist of uppercase characters and underscores only.
-The value must also be just the environment variable, you cannot currently mix env vars inside strings._
+The value must also be just the environment variable.
+You cannot currently mix env vars inside strings._

 ## Validating modules